jguadagno/jguadagno.github.io/_pages/presentations.md

 title: Presentations
 permalink: /presentations/
 ---
-If you would like for me to speak at your event please [contact me]({% link _pages/contact.md %}).
+If you would like for me to speak at your event, please [contact me]({% link _pages/contact.md %}).
 {: .notice--info}

 To see a list of events that I have spoken at, please visit [Joseph Guadagno's Speaking Engagements]({% link _pages/speaking-engagements.md %})

-Below are all of the talks that I have given with links to the slides and any additional resources that I may have.
+Below are all of the talks that I have given.
+You'll find the content level of talks on each talk page, links to slides, source code, videos (if any), and any additional resources for this talk.

 {% assign presentations = site.presentations | where:'isRetired', 'false' %}
 {% for presentation in presentations -%}